levriero/dotfiles/README.md

 ## Troubleshooting
 - Colorscheme looks odd?
 Make sure you are not using the 256 version of the base16 colorscheme.
 - iTerm2 is slow?
 Check this [post](http://www.gbonfant.com/blog/speed-up-performance-of-iterm-and-vim/)

-## To do
-- Fix symlink to .config dir